 Full CI/CD integration

 Databricks is aware of these requests and is prioritizing work to enable simple scenarios for local development and remote running of code.
-Please forward additional requests and scenarios to your Databricks representative.
+Please forward additional requests and scenarios to your Databricks account team.
 Databricks will incorporate your input into future planning.

 How does the Databricks Terraform provider relate to the Databricks extension for Visual Studio Code?

 Databricks continues to recommend the Databricks Terraform provider for managing your CI/CD pipelines in a predictable way.
-Please let your Databricks representative know how you might use an IDE to manage your deployments in the future.
+Please let your Databricks account team know how you might use an IDE to manage your deployments in the future.
 Databricks will incorporate your input into future planning.

 The main features of dbx by Databricks Labs include: